jasperanders/ContentMachine/content/resources/02 🎱 Kubernetes/02 MicroK8s Setup.md

 ## Further Setup

 Your Kubernetes cluster is now ready to be used.
 You can access the `kubectl` command via `microk8s kubectl`.
-Before we deploy our first application we need some further setup:
+Before we deploy our first application, we need some further setup:

-1. For convenience it is recommended to add an alias to your `.bashrc`:
+1. For convenience, it is recommended to add an alias to your `.bashrc`:

    ```bash
    vi ~/.bashrc